christopherkobayashi/tapclean/docs/adding_new_scanners.md

 /* Store the info read from CBM part as extra-info */ xinfo = s + (e << 16);
 ```
-A more complex scenario can be found in actionreplay.c, which shows this this field can be reused for different purposes:
+A more complex scenario can be found in actionreplay.c, that shows how this field can be reused for different purposes:
 ```c
 /* Pass details over to the describe stage */ xinfo = dt << 24; /* threshold */